gmc-code/PC-microbit-micropython/docs/images/setting_pixels.rst

 Pixel rows and columns lists
 ------------------------------

-| For loops can be used to turn on pixels based on values in lists.
+| for-loops can be used to turn on pixels based on values in lists.
 | Each row will have the same patern of pixels.
 | Each column will have the same patern of pixels.
 | A variable, ``xlist``, can store the columns numbers.